polakowo/datadocs/docs/big-data/databases.md

 - Limited support for JOINS as this will result in a full table scan.
 - Not designed for aggregations and analytics.
 - Queries need to be known in advance (e.g. to specify partition keys)

-### Apache HBase

-- Exposing data to transactional platform.
-- Very fast way to expose results of Spark to other systems.

 ### Apache Cassandra